 Penelope Rose Miller, CPCC PCC

-What I care about as an Organizer and Spatial Intuitive
+What I have learned doing this work for over 15 years and what I care most about teaching as an Organizer and Spatial Intuitive

 NO SUCH THING AS PERFECT.
 How often does the thought of having to get something just right or perfect ironically stop you from doing anything at all?
-I see myself as a compassionate realist, working from the model of 'good-enough' and 'let's get it done'!
-This approach frees us up to live our lives out loud, with creativity and authenticity.
-We will focus more on accepting imperfections and striving for the best expression of ourselves.
+I rather show up honestly and authentically even if that means I might make a mistake or am not be liked by all and I am going to invite you to do the same.
+This approach frees us up to live our lives unapologetically and outside the bounds of shoulds, shame, and guilt.
+We will focus more on accepting our imperfections and striving for the best expression of ourselves.

-SELF ACCEPTANCE FIRST, self improvement second.
+SELF IMPROVEMENT AS JUST ANOTHER WAY TO FLOG YOURSELF.
 I challenge you to even look at why you are reaching out… Is it because you feel you need to fix yourself/ your life/ your space?
-I call BS on that.
+I call bullshit on that.
 You are not broken.
 You are whole and you are also becoming whole.
-True change comes from accepting yourself as is which is counter intuitive, I get that.
+This is a continuation of the embracing our imperfections and seeing how we are relating with change.
 We think we are motivating ourselves by seeing all the flaws but there are purer ways towards change.
 So we will look at the ways we are blocking acceptance of ourselves and our lives and therefore also blocking true transformation from occurring.

 My Pathway from There to Here: